-Hydraulic piston pumps, on the other hand, are better suited to applications where greater operating pressure is needed.
-Often, gear pumps are not capable of producing the necessary operating pressure, so the system must be designed using piston pumps.
+Hydraulic piston pumps are better suited to applications with greater operating pressure.
+Gear pumps are not always capable of producing the necessary operating pressure, so piston pumps must be used.
 Furthermore, piston pumps

-Who Invented Digital Hydraulics?
+Who Invented Modern Digital Hydraulics?

 How Digital Hydraulics Helped Create Digital Displacement® Technology

-The Future of Hydraulics in the Digital Age
+The Future of Hydraulics in Modern Times

 Part of the reason digital hydraulics are expected to continue to grow and expand are the numerous benefits gained by using digital pumps, valves, and systems, which include: